HanneMaes/meneermaes/README.md

 2. Install dependencies: `sudo gem install jekyll bundler` *Bundler is a dependency manager that will use your Gemfile to install and manage gem versions.*
 3. Navigate to the dir containing the Gemfile
+4. Configure bundler to install gems only for the projects, bit is better for syncing this project: `bundle config set --local path 'vendor/bundle'`
-4. Install gems listed in the Gemfile: `bundle install` *Reads the Gemfile, downloads and installs the gems and their dependencies, creates a Gemfile.lock file that records the exact versions of every gem installed*
+5. Install gems listed in the Gemfile: `bundle install` *Reads the Gemfile, downloads and installs the gems and their dependencies, creates a Gemfile.lock file that records the exact versions of every gem installed*

 ### Setup errors & fixes